wang0857/image-color-picker/README.md

 - [v] Set up the app using Vite.
 - [v] Set up the Redux store.
 - [v] Set up the Error Boundary.
-- [] Set up the Custom Design System in MUI.
+- [v] Set up the Custom Design System in MUI.
 - [] Develop the Image uploader.
 - [] Develop the Image Canvas.
 - [] Develop the Color Inputs displaying the color information.